SuperSayf/space-crusader/README.md

 - Indeed, animation is evident through the movement of asteroids and the rotation of planets around the sun.

 User View Control: Can players manipulate their perspective in-game?
-- Absolutely, users have the option to switch between first-person and third-person views.
+- Absolutely, users have the option to switch between first-person and third-person views, using the p key we can change the views.

 Camera Movement: Is there any capability for camera movement within the game world?
-- Yes, but camera movement is restricted to the minimap, enabling users to navigate the world indirectly.
+- Yes, we have one camera attached to a moving spaceship and another camera used as a minimap of the scene.

 Animation Glitches: Are there any observable animation irregularities?
 - Notably, there are no noticeable glitches, though there might be a minor issue with the asteroids' animation.